Circular built environment

 Exploring circular economy opportunities in SA’s built environment

-Green Industries SA is partnering with Green Building Council of Australia, dsquared and the Adelaide Sustainable Building Network to explore this potential in a new project to explore circular economy opportunities in the built environment.
+Green Industries SA is partnering with the Green Building Council of Australia, dsquared and the Adelaide Sustainable Building Network to explore circular economy opportunities in the built environment in South Australia.

-This work will identify the potential for SA’s built environment possible through improved design, procurement, construction, use of our built environment, and improved resource recovery, to ensure our buildings are affordable, sustainable and climate-resilient, providing long-term economic and community benefits.
+This work will identify the potential for SA’s built environment possible through improved design, procurement, construction, use and re-use of our built environment, and improved resource recovery, to ensure our built environment is sustainable, climate-resilient and providing long-term economic and social benefits.

-The Circular economy in South Australia’s built environment discussion paper has been released and will inform workshops, stakeholder engagement and the development of a final report that identifies opportunities and presents recommendations to move towards a circular built environment in SA, to be released in early 2023.
+The final report, Circular economy in South Australia’s built environment – Action Plan identifies opportunities and presents recommendations to move towards a circular built environment in SA, released in June 2023.

 Market development